 About me

 I grew up in East Germany and despite only being allowed to travel to a selected few countries, I had always been interested in other cultures and foreign languages.
 In my first year of secondary school, the Berlin Wall came down.
 Suddenly, everything was different and the possibilities were endless.
 Of course, this new freedom raised its own questions: Where should I start?
 What else is out there?
+This was my first culture shock.

-Over the years, I settled in, made many friends, tried new hobbies I never would have considered before and now can’t imagine living anywhere else.
+Over the years, I settled in, made friends, tried new hobbies I never would have considered before and now can’t imagine living anywhere else.

 However, workwise I reached the point so many of us hit at one point or another: my job left me unfulfilled and, not knowing what I wanted to do next, I felt stuck.
-When the opportunity to train as a coach came along, I jumped at it.
+When the opportunity to train as a coach came along, I took it.
 I have always been coaching without noticing: friends, colleagues, junior staff members, people I’ve just met who tell me their stories… and I’ve always enjoyed helping people solve their problems.

 Training and Qualifications